pimoroni/micropython-scrollbit/README.md

 ## Memory Error

-If you receive a Memory Error exception on the line where you `import scroll` bit the best resolution is to copy the contents of `scrollbit.py` into your `main.py` file.
+If you receive a Memory Error exception on the line where you `import scrollbit` bit the best resolution is to copy the contents of `scrollbit.py` into your `main.py` file.